-Dr. Rachel Zoffness is a pain & health psychologist, medical consultant, author, and speaker.
-She is a visiting professor at Stanford University and an Assistant Clinical Professor at the UCSF School of Medicine, where she teaches pain neuroscience.
-Dr. Z is an expert on nonpharmacological approaches to pain management and the neurobiological, emotional, and cognitive aspects of pain.
-She serves on the boards of the American Association of Pain Psychology, serves on the board of the Society of Pediatric Pain Medicine, and is a 2020 Mayday Fellow.
-She is the author of The Pain Management Workbook, an integrative, evidence-based treatment protocol for adults, and The Chronic Pain & Illness Workbook for Teens and the Pain Management Workbook for adults, and writes the Psychology Today column Pain, Explained.
-She was trained at Brown, Columbia, NYU, SDSU, UCSD, and Mt.
+Dr. Rachel Zoffness is a pain & health psychologist, medical consultant, author, speaker, and an expert on nonpharmacological approaches to pain management.
+She is an Assistant Clinical Professor at the UCSF School of Medicine, where she teaches pain education for medical residents.
+Dr. Zoffness also serves as pain education faculty at Dartmouth.
+She is the Co-President of the American Association of Pain Psychology, serves on the board of the Society of Pediatric Pain Medicine, and is a 2021 Mayday Fellow.
+She is the author of The Pain Management Workbook, an integrative, evidence-based treatment protocol for adults, and The Chronic Pain & Illness Workbook for Teens, the first pain workbook for youth.
+She also writes the Psychology Today column Pain, Explained.
+She was trained at Brown, Columbia, NYU, UCSD, SDSU, and Mt.
 Sinai-St. Luke's hospital.
-Dr. Z previously taught science at the Bronx Zoo, wrote for the American Museum of Natural History magazine, and is a dedicated butterfly-chaser.
+Dr. Z previously taught science at the Bronx Zoo and is a dedicated butterfly-chaser.

 Dr. Zoffness is a regular guest on podcasts, radio shows, and at conferences.
 She provides consultations, lectures, Grand Rounds, and trainings for hospitals and clinics around the world, and maintains a small private practice.
-For inquiries and interviews, contact her here.
+For inquiries and interviews, click here.

 LinkedIn Rachel Zoffness

 "The Pain Management Workbook is an unmatched resource for pain sufferers.
 This brilliantly lucid book is written in an easily-comprehensible